Adam7411/visionect_joan/README.md

 - `visionect_joan.send_text`
   - Sends formatted text (supports Jinja2), optionally with an image and various layouts (text only, text + image).
   - Tips: use fonts that read well on e‑ink; for images, adjust `image_zoom` and `image_rotation`.
+  - ⚠️ Important Limitation: No State Feedback
+The button panel provides one-way communication only (it is stateless).
+This means the buttons do not show the current state of your devices (e.g., they won't change appearance if a light is on or off).
+Pressing a button sends a command to Home Assistant, but the panel itself is not dynamically updated with state information from HA

 <details>
   <summary>Show screenshot</summary>